vitorozorio/Service_Request/README.md

 # Service_Request

-## summary

     This system is an exercise from the Java Object-Oriented Programming course on Udemy.
     It aims to simulate a work order system.

 ## classDiagram